-The Cost Of Living In Berlin (Personal Details From a Local)
+Cost Of Living In Berlin In 2020 (Details From a Local)

 It seems that just about everyone wants to move to Berlin these days.
 People come for all sorts of reasons, like working at a startup, experiencing the epic party scene, or taking part in the thriving creative community.
 Berlin’s especially welcoming to newcomers from any background, with demographics telling us that almost half a million non-Germans from approximately 180 countries live in the city.
 The hype is real and the current population of 3.5 million people has grown by 0.31% annually since 2015.
 Unfortunately, Berlin’s popularity is one of the reasons why it’s continually becoming a more expensive place to live.
 Despite this, Berlin remains one of Europe’s most affordable cities when compared to the likes of London or Paris.

-Recommended reading: Published in May 2019, we’ve crafted our most ultimate blog post yet with this massive Moving To Berlin guide.
+Recommended reading: This is our most ultimate blog post yet with this massive Moving To Berlin guide.
 Jam packed full of tips about how to make friends, open a bank account, get a visa, learn German, buy insurance, and more, this is the most detailed guide out there.

-The Cost Of Living In Berlin (Personal Details From a Local)The Cost Of Living In #Berlin (Personal Details From a Local) Click To Tweet
+Cost Of Living In Berlin In 2020 (Details From a Local)The Cost Of Living In #Berlin (Personal Details From a Local) Click To Tweet

 This report is a personal account of my cost of living in Berlin.
 By no means, am I attempting to depict my life as a typical situation.
 I’m simply hoping this glimpse into my expenses will help you figure out how much it might cost for you to live in Berlin as well.